← Integrations

 nginx is just one part of your stack

-Most infrastructures have more than one place where certificates live.
+Most infrastructures have more than one place where certificates live: the Apache and Tomcat servers beside it, the GitLab instance with its bundled nginx, the FileZilla and CrushFTP servers moving files, and the load balancers out front.
 CertKit automates all of it from one account.

 See all integrations